venetisgr/Smart_Grid_Stability_Arduino_TFlite/README.md

 - The main issue was the outdated documentation and the fact that many functions/approaches are no longer supported by either arduino or tensorflow.
 - Many microcontrollers models seem to not work correctly and their software support for TF seems to be outdated, the safest options would be ARDUINO 33 BLE SENSE and Rasberry PICO.
 - It seems that only full integer quantization (with and wihout input/output quantization) seem to work.
 Otherwise an error called HYBRID MODELS not supported occurs.
-This seems to have due to optimization leaving part of the operations as floating point (hence hybrid) and mixing isn't supported in micro.
+This seems to be due to optimization leaving part of the operations as floating point (hence hybrid) and mixing isn't supported in micro.
 (https://github.com/tensorflow/tensorflow/issues/43386)
 - Input/Output uint8 quantization is no longer supported.
 (https://github.com/tensorflow/tflite-micro/issues/280)